-The Z-model is the same on every Team Report because following the steps in S-N-T-F order is the best way to make a decision.
+The Z-model is the same on every Team Report because following the steps in S - N - T - F order is the best way to make a decision.
 What changes for each team in its report is that two steps are emphasized, the steps the team prefers (based on the team's type).

 Yet when most teams solve problems, they tend to rely more on their two preferred type functions instead of using all four functions in order.
-Because your team type is ESTJ, the team will tend to rely first on Thinking and then on Sensing, as these behaviors come most easily to your team.
-So the team will spend most of its time using the behaviors shown in the Thinking and Sensing boxes.
+Because your team type is ESFJ, the team will tend to rely first on Feeling and then on Sensing, as these behaviors come most easily to your team.
+So the team will spend most of its time using the behaviors shown in the Feeling and Sensing boxes.

-Your team will have less interest in, and spend less time on, behaviors associated with Feeling and Intuition.
-In fact, it may short-circuit the Z-model process and use only the Thinking and Sensing steps.
+Your team will have less interest in, and spend less time on, behaviors associated with Thinking and Intuition.
+In fact, it may short-circuit the Z-model process and use only the Feeling and Sensing steps.
 You may notice this dynamic at work in team meetings.
-However, if the team neglects to use Feeling, it may miss what is most important to its customers or clients.
-If it neglects to use Intuition, it may reject new ideas and fail to innovate.
+However, if the team neglects to use Thinking, it may not analyze the long-term consequences of its decisions or may stifle healthy debate.
+If it neglects Intuition, it may reject new ideas and fail to innovate.
 Team performance may suffer if all four functions are not considered.